 Short answer, yes.
-I often regret adding an Arts degree to my Media degree but this is not directlywhy I left to pursuce greater work in Media.
+I often regret adding an Arts degree to my Media degree but this is not directly why I left to pursue greater work in Media.
 Arts degrees get unnecessarily political all the time.
-If you know me, you know the way I think politically and it really isn’t the same as 95% of the Faculty of Arts and often this leaves me sitting in lectures thinking something like I’d imagine ScoMo when Tony Burke gets up to speak during question time.
 Everyone has an opinion and the right to express that opinion and an Arts degree certainly brings out the most robust of opinions.
 I’ll just sit there like the infamous Michael Jackson Thriller meme, watching in silence and contemplating life.

 How drunk do you get every week?

 That depends on YOU.
-I haven’t been that way since New Year’s Eve where I welcomed in 2017 in a garden bed with a friend while messaging a guy I’d never met because she told me to.
 There’s a stereotype that all uni students do is complain about being poor while spending all their wage on alcohol.
 That’s probably about true for some but not all and it’s up to you how you spend your free time and how much you love (or hate) your liver.